opencodeiiita/Code-Digger/Tasks/task10-sanyam-and-primes/problem.md

 Sanyam is a berozgaar and a [nalla](https://i.redd.it/70ur0veyu23a1.jpg); he has nothing to do so he plays with large numbers

-One day, as he was subtracting numbers from their [prime](https://i.redd.it/gksawnbn0qs91.jpg) factors, he noticed that some numbers reached 0 faster than others.
+One day, as he was subtracting [prime](https://i.redd.it/gksawnbn0qs91.jpg) factors from the numbers, he noticed that some numbers reached 0 faster than others.

 As he's nalla he wont solve this problem.
 He hands this problem to you.